MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 The basic information for these objects should include metrics such as row counts, physical size, data compression ratios, and object dependencies.
 This information should be available via queries against system catalog tables in the source system.
 The system metadata is the best source for this information.
 External documentation might be stale and not in sync with changes that have been applied to the data structure since the initial implementation.

-You might also be able to analyze actual object usage from query logs or use tooling from Microsoft partners (such as Attunity Visibility) to help.
+You might also be able to analyze actual object usage from query logs or use tooling from Microsoft partners, such as Attunity Visibility, to help.
 It's possible that some tables don't need to be migrated because they're no longer used in production queries.

-Data sizing and workload information (for example, levels of concurrency required) is important because it's used to define an appropriate configuration for Azure Synapse Analytics.
-It's also good practice to understand the expected growth of data and workloads, because this information might also affect the recommended target configuration.
+Data size and workload information is important for Azure Synapse Analytics because it helps to define appropriate configurations.
+One example is the required levels of concurrency.
+Understanding the expected growth of data and workloads might affect a recommended target configuration, and it's a good practice to also harness this information.

-When you're using data volumes to estimate the storage required for the new target platform, it's important to understand the data compression ratio (if any) on the source database.
+When you're using data volumes to estimate the storage required for the new target platform, it's important to understand the data compression ratio, if any, on the source database.
 Simply taking the amount of storage used on the source system is likely to be a false basis for sizing.
-Monitoring and metadata information can help you determine uncompressed raw data size.
-It can also help you determine any overheads for indexing, data replication, logging, or other processes in the current system.
+Monitoring and metadata information can help you determine uncompressed raw data size and overheads for indexing, data replication, logging, or other processes in the current system.

 The uncompressed raw data size of the tables to be migrated is a good starting point for estimating the storage required in the new target Azure Synapse Analytics environment.

 The new target platform will also include a compression factor and indexing overhead, but these will probably be different from the source system.
 Azure Synapse Analytics storage pricing also includes seven days of snapshot backups.
-This can have an impact on the overall cost of storage required, compared to the existing environment.
+When compared to the existing environment, this can have an impact on the overall cost of storage required.

-You can leave the performance tuning process for the data model until late in the migration process, so that it happens when real data volumes are in the data warehouse.
-But we recommend that you implement some performance tuning options earlier in the process.
+You can delay performance tuning for the data model until late in the migration process and time this with when real data volumes are in the data warehouse.
+However, we recommend that you implement some performance tuning options earlier on.

-For example, in Azure Synapse Analytics, it generally makes sense to define small dimension tables as replicated tables and to define large fact tables as clustered columnstore indexes.
+For example, in Azure Synapse Analytics, it makes sense to define small dimension tables as replicated tables and to define large fact tables as clustered columnstore indexes.
 Similarly, indexes defined in the source environment provide a good indication of which columns might benefit from indexing in the new environment.
 Using this information when you're initially defining the tables before loading will save time later in the process.

 It's good practice to measure the compression ratio and index overhead for your own data in Azure Synapse Analytics as the migration project progresses.
 This measure enables future capacity planning.

 It might be possible to simplify your existing data warehouse before migration by reducing complexity to ease migration.
 This effort might include:

 - Removing or archiving unused tables before migrating to avoid migrating data that's not used.
-Archiving to Azure Blob storage and defining the data as an external table might keep the data available but at lower cost.
+Archiving to Azure Blob storage and defining the data as an external table might keep the data available for a lower cost.
 - Converting physical data marts to virtual data marts by using data virtualization software to reduce what you have to migrate.
 This conversion also improves agility and reduces total cost of ownership.
 You might consider it as modernization during migration.

 One objective of the migration exercise might also be to modernize the warehouse by changing the underlying data model.
 One example is moving from an Inmon-style data model to a data vault approach.
-You should decide this as part of the preparation phase, and incorporate a strategy for the transition into the migration plan.
+You should decide this as part of the preparation phase and incorporate a strategy for the transition into the migration plan.

-The recommended approach in this scenario is to first migrate the data model as is to the new platform.
-Then do the transition to the new model in Azure Synapse Analytics, by using the scalability and performance characteristics of the platform to execute the transformation with no impact on the source system.
+The recommended approach in this scenario is to first migrate the data model as is to the new platform and then transition to the new model in Azure Synapse Analytics.
+Use the platform's scalability and performance characteristics to execute the transformation without affecting the source system.

 ### Data model migration

 Depending on the platform and the origins of the source system, the data model of some or all parts may already be in a star or snowflake schema form.
 If so, you can directly migrate it to Azure Synapse Analytics as is.
 This scenario is the easiest and lowest-risk migration to achieve.
 An as-is migration can also be the first stage of a more complex migration that includes a transition to a new underlying data model such as a data vault, as described earlier.

 Any set of relational tables and views can be migrated to Azure Synapse Analytics.
-But for analytical query workloads against a large data set, a star or snowflake data model generally gives the best overall performance.
-If the source data model is not already in this form, it might be worth using the migration process to re-engineer the model.
+For analytical query workloads against a large data set, a star or snowflake data model generally gives the best overall performance.
+If the source data model is not already in this form, it might be worth using the migration process to reengineer the model.

 If the migration project includes any changes to the data model, the best practice is to perform these changes in the new target environment.
 That is, migrate the existing model first, and then use the power and flexibility of Azure Synapse Analytics to transform the data to the new model.
 This approach minimizes the impact on the existing system and uses the performance and scalability of Azure Synapse Analytics to make any changes quickly and cost-effectively.

 You can migrate the existing system as several layers (for example, data ingest/staging layer, data warehouse layer, and reporting or data mart layer).
 Each layer consists of relational tables and views.
-Although you can migrate all these to Azure Synapse Analytics as is, it might be more cost-effective and performant to use some of the features and capabilities of the Azure ecosystem.
+Although you can migrate all these to Azure Synapse Analytics as is, it might be more cost-effective and reliable to use some of the features and capabilities of the Azure ecosystem.
 For example:

-- **Data ingest and staging:** You can use Azure Blob storage in conjunction with PolyBase for fast parallel data loading for part of the ETL/ELT process, rather than relational tables.
+- **Data ingest and staging:** You can use Azure Blob storage in conjunction with PolyBase for fast parallel data loading for part of the ETL (extract, transform, load) or ELT (extract, load, transform) process, rather than relational tables.
 - **Reporting layer and data marts:** The performance characteristics of Azure Synapse Analytics might eliminate the need to physically instantiate aggregated tables for reporting purposes or data marts.
 It might be possible to implement these as views onto the core data warehouse or via a third-party data virtualization layer.
 At the basic level, you can achieve the process for data migration of historical data and possibly also incremental updates as shown in this diagram:

    ![Diagram that illustrates a modern data warehouse.](../../../_images/analytics/schema-migration-ddl.png)

 If you can use these or similar approaches, the number of tables to be migrated is reduced.
 Some processes might be simplified or eliminated, again reducing the migration workload.
-The applicability of these approaches depends on the individual use case, but the general principle is to consider using the features and facilities of the Azure ecosystem where possible to reduce the migration workload and build a cost-effective target environment.
+The applicability of these approaches depends on the individual use case.
+But the general principle is to consider using the features and facilities of the Azure ecosystem, where possible, to reduce the migration workload and build a cost-effective target environment.
 This also holds true for other functions, such as backup/restore and workflow management and monitoring.

 Products and services available from Microsoft partners can assist in data warehouse migration and in some cases automate parts of the process.
 If the existing system incorporates a third-party ETL product, it might already support Azure Synapse Analytics as a target environment.
 The existing ETL workflows can be redirected to the new target Azure SQL data warehouse.

 ### Data marts: Physical or virtual

-In older data warehouse environments, it's common practice to create a number of data marts that are structured to provide good performance for ad hoc self-service queries and reports for a department or business function within an organization.
-A data mart typically consists of a subset of the data warehouse that contains aggregated versions of the data.
-It's in a form that enables users to easily query that data with fast response times via user-friendly query tools such as Tableau, MicroStrategy, or Microsoft Power BI.
-This form is generally a dimensional data model.
+It's a common practice for organizations with older data warehouse environments to create data marts that provide their departments or business functions with good ad hoc self-service query and report performance.
+A data mart typically consists of a subset of the data warehouse that contains aggregated versions of the original data.
+Its form, typically a dimensional data model, supports users to easily query the data and receive fast response times from user-friendly tools like Tableau, MicroStrategy, or Microsoft Power BI.

 One use of data marts is to expose the data in a usable form, even if the underlying warehouse data model is something different (for example, data vault).
 This approach is also known as a three-tier model.

 You can use separate data marts for individual business units within an organization to implement robust data security regimes.
 For example, you can allow user access to specific data marts relevant to them and eliminate, obfuscate, or anonymize sensitive data.

-If these data marts are implemented as physical tables, they required additional storage resources to store them.
-They also required additional processing to build and refresh them on a regular basis.
-Physical tables imply that the data in the mart is only as up to date as the last refresh operation, so they may not be suitable for highly volatile data dashboards.
+If these data marts are implemented as physical tables, they require additional storage resources to house them and additional processing to build and refresh them regularly.
+Physical tables show that the data in the mart is only as current as the last refresh operation, so they may not be suitable for highly volatile data dashboards.

 With the advent of relatively cheap scalable massively parallel processing (MPP) architectures such as Azure Synapse Analytics and their inherent performance characteristics, you might be able to provide data mart functionality without having to instantiate the mart as a set of physical tables.
 You achieve this by effectively virtualizing the data marts through one of these methods: